PWNDAO/gm_events_cities/events/VIP Rooftop Party/README.md

 #####################
 # The name of the event you're creating.
 # Ideally this is the same as the title.
-name: ​VIP Rooftop Party Ethereum Prague 2024
+name: VIP Rooftop Party Ethereum Prague 2024

 # There _needs_ to be one hyphen before each paragraph.
 # Linebreaks are ignored, but they _must_ start with two spaces.